-This temporary regulation establishes requirements for keeping documents physically available for inspection and purchase in recognition of health and safety restrictions.
-This enables local governments to continue to meet their statutory obligations.
+This temporary regulation established requirements for keeping documents physically available for inspection and purchase in recognition of health and safety restrictions.
+It enabled local governments to continue to meet their statutory obligations.

-The regulation is in effect to 30 September 2021.
+The regulation was in effect until 30 April 2022.

 Declaration of an applicable event

 The Planning Minister has powers under the Planning Act to declare an applicable event.